 Software maintenance is a challenging activity in industrial environments where a vast number of software artifacts are accumulated over the years and these artifacts have been created and maintained by different software engineers.
-Since no single software engineer has a full understanding of the entirety of the software artifacts, several software engineers can collaborate to complement the knowledge that each one has of the artifacts [19].
+Since no single software engineer has a full understanding of the entirety of the software artifacts, several software engineers can collaborate to complement the knowledge that each one has of the artifacts [1].

-Previous works [8, 35, 41, 51, 52] address collaboration using external knowledge to reformulate an individual's queries for code location.
+Previous works [2], [3], [4], [5], [6] address collaboration using external knowledge to reformulate an individual's queries for code location.
 Specifically, this external knowledge is obtained from the Stack Overflow Q&A site.
 However, external knowledge may not be available to obtain relevant information in specific industrial contexts (e.g., due to intellectual property rights concerns).
-Therefore, in these contexts, collaboration should be performed among the $\overline{}^{}$ Also with University College London.
+Therefore, in these contexts, collaboration should be performed among the software engineers who work on maintaining the software products.
+However, software engineers are confronted with the following question once they decide to collaborate: What profile should the software engineers involved in the collaboration have?